- Mar 08, 2025

 Ans.
 Some of the most budget-friendly destinations in India include Goa, Pondicherry (Puducherry), Rishikesh, Varanasi, Jaipur, Amritsar, Hampi, McLeod Ganj, Kasol, Alleppey, Udaipur, Ooty, Nainital, and Kodaikanal.

-Q. Which place is best to travel for 2-3 days in India?
+Q. Which place is best to travel to for 2-3 days in India?

 Ans.
-While planning a 2-3 day trip to India, you can visit the places that are quite the best to discover within the provided Time.
+While planning a 2-3-day trip to India, you can visit the places that are best to discover within the available time.
 The areas include Goa, Jaipur, Udaipur, Agra, Rishikesh, Lonavala, and more.

 Q. Which is the best low-budget destination in South India for a 3-4 day trip?